 Small animal procedures have become commonplace and necessary in the eyes of many

-pet owners around the world. mall animal procedures include spaying, neutering, declawing, and ear cropping and tail docking.
+pet owners around the world.
+The most common small animal procedures include spaying, neutering, declawing, and ear cropping and tail docking.
 The discussion of how necessary these procedures are having not clearly been addressed.
-There have been studies that indicate that pet health is growing faster than human health care in terms of numbers of practicing veterinarians versus physicians (Einev et al, 2016).
+There have been studies that indicate that pet health care is growing faster than human health care in terms of numbers of practicing veterinarians versus physicians (Einev et al, 2016).
 Since this field is growing so quickly, it is imperative to determine if these procedures are necessary to maintain the animal’s health and stability.
 To do this, it is important to examine each procedure and determine if its benefits outweigh its risks and downfalls.

 Spaying and neutering are used worldwide in order to make animals more docile, and unable to reproduce.
 Many stray small animals are becoming part of overpopulated groups which are a danger to public health as well as the balance of our ecosystems.
 Having too many animals creates situations in which many do not lead good healthy lives, which is not adequate.
 Animal protection advocates want to increase animal welfare by controlling population growth through neutering and spaying (Jackman et al, 2007).
-Typically, animal shelters require that after adoption, the animal must be spayed or neutered as a policy to more animals in shelters.
-At the present time, in the U.S., there are approximately 7.6 million animals entering the shelter system each year (Kerrigan et al, 2018). any shelters require owners to fix their animals.
+Typically, animal shelters require that after adoption, the animal must be spayed or neutered as a policy to limit more animals in shelters.
+At the present time, in the U.S., there are approximately 7.6 million animals entering the shelter system each year (Kerrigan et al, 2018).
+Many shelters require owners to fix their animals in an attempt to lessen this number.
 Some studies have shown that these procedures also enable the animals to become more docile, like eliminating marking tendencies or aggression (Alexander et al, 1994).
 Animal shelters want to address this issue because when they are unable to take more animals, the excess animals are usually euthanized.
 This should not be the fate of any puppy or kitten, so it is important that this issue is addressed quickly.

 For behavior issues in cats specifically, declawing has been a common procedure since the 1970’s.
 Recently there has been some push back from animal rights groups to discontinue this practice, but without it some cats may never find homes outside the shelter (Ha, 2016).
 Declawing is becoming increasingly unpopular, but it is still a commonly used practice around the world.

 For many dog breeds, a common practice is ear cropping and tail docking.
-Once known as a way to decrease injuries during fights, now these elective procedures are used for a means to decrease ear infections, or just because the owner Mills et al, 2016).
-Breeds like Doberman pinscher and boxers are often modified in this way to become more desirable and less aggressive-looking.
+Once known as a way to decrease injuries during fights, now these elective procedures are used for a means to decrease ear infections, or just because the owner wants to change the appearance of the dog (Mills et al, 2016).
+Breeds like Doberman pinschers and boxers are often modified in this way to become more desirable and less aggressive-looking.
 Many find this practice to be unnecessary, and yet it is still practiced so widely.

 In some areas around the world, many countries view all of the procedures differently and have passes different legislation either for or against them.
 It has taken many years for animal welfare to become important enough to be written into governments, but now that it is that popular it is important that each procedure is regulated.
 By comparing polices from across the world, it will be easy to determine if these procedures are necessary.
-So, the question still , are these procedures necessary to maintain the health and wellness of a small animal?
+So, the question still remains, are these procedures necessary to maintain the health and wellness of a small animal?

 Spaying